 No matter who you are, we'd love to welcome you.
 We recognize that walking into an unfamiliar place, among unfamiliar people, can be intimidating, but we think you’ll find us pretty relaxed.

-On the way in, someone on our welcome team will offer you a leaflet with all you need to know, and will be very happy to answer questions or or show you to a seat.
+On the way in, someone will be very happy to answer questions or or show you to a seat.
 During the service, Heather always tries to explain what’s going on for those who may not be familiar.

 We aim for a balance of liturgical and informal – of reflection and family fun.
-9:30 am services last just under an hour, and you can find out more about them here.
+10 am services last just under an hour.

 Yes, absolutely!
 We love children and enjoy the noises and wriggliness of young life.
-There’s also a play area at the back of the main church space, with comfy seats, babies' toys and kids' crafts.
-There is step-free access for strollers around the side of the church, signposted from the main parking lot (while we await a new ramp for the front door).
+There’s also a play area within the main church space.

 We welcome everyone to participate in this moment of remembrance if they feel it reflects their walk towards Christ, no matter your age, whether you’ve been baptized, or anything else.